r0hankrishnan/8_week_sql/Notes/README.md

   - Each block has a specific format and function and fits in with the other blocks in a *specific way*

 ## SQL Syntax

-### Commenting
-- Use `/*` at the start and end of lines to comment them out
-  - Can also use `--` to comment out entire lines

-### Capitalization
-- SQL commands are *not* case-sensitive BUT it is good practice to capitalize SQL commands for ease of reading
-- SQL table names, column names, and variables *are* case-sensitive for many versions of SQL

-### Strings
-- Denote with *single quotes*
-- Backticks (`) can be used for table and column names
-### Whitespace
-- SQL is not sensitive to whitespace (as long as different words are separated)
-- Good practice to put each new command on its own line for most queries

 ### SELECT Statements
 **Main Takeaway 1:** `SELECT` tells the DB what columns you want to output
 - Purpose: pick which columns you want to show